WessonChen/DotNetCoreTutorialJourney/README.md

 **ExternalLoginCallback**

-We add the same content
+We add the same content for external login.

 ```C#
 //Codes